exasol/public-knowledgebase/Environment-Management/how-to-create-an-exabucketfs-service-and-bucket.md

 # How to create an EXABucketFS service and bucket
 ## Background

 The default bucket service contains a Container Image.
-The default bucket and bucket service (cannot be deleted).
+The default bucket and bucket service cannot be deleted.

 ## Create an EXABucketFS service and bucket